Maria Menounos' weight loss and bikini body secrets are a vegetarian diet and mixed-martial arts workouts, Celebrity Health & Fitness reported.

-Menounos felt deprived as a child growing up in a health-conscious family that didn't allow any sweets or other junk foods.
+Menounos said she felt deprived as a child growing up in a health-conscious family that didn't allow any sweets or other junk foods.
 Maria's father had type 1 diabetes, so her parents made her follow a strict sugar-free diet.

 As a result, Menounos went overboard with binge-eating when she went to college, and promptly gained 40 pounds indulging in huge portions of candy, chips and pizza.